fclaerho/ansible-role-syskit/README.md

 ### Synopsis

-Syskit — Deploy your services and tools then let syskit handle the integration by configuring system specific concerns such as users, service manifests, logging, proxying, firewalling and so on.
+**Syskit** — Integrate your services and tools by configuring system specific concerns such as users, service management, logging and so on.

 ### Usage